Adoption Post 1

 Standardization

 Platform standards matter more than model enthusiasm once AI can touch code, data, approvals, or delivery workflows.
+Start with the Agent Action BOM when the first question is what can act.

 Governed paths